openedx/edx-documentation/en_us/install_operations/source/platform_releases/dogwood.rst

 The Open edX Dogwood release contains several new features for learners, course teams, and developers.
-See the release notes for the :ref:`openreleasenotes:Open edX Dogwood Release` for more details.
+See the release notes for the :ref:`Open edX Dogwood Release` for more details.

 ******************************
 What Is the Dogwood Git Tag?